SajjadAhmad14/slate/source/index.html.md

 Success — a code 200 is rendered with the data!
 </aside>

-## Create a post as a team manager, for a donor or beneficiary.
+## Create a post as a team manager, as the manager, for donors, or for beneficiaries

 > Server will create a post and render it in json format: